 By Allie Long

-Prior to the start of her master’s program this fall, Carole Green was excited to be one of nine University of Washington students selected by faculty and staff from the Center for Health and the Global Environment (CHanGE) and the College of the Environment to participate in the 2021 APRU Student Global Climate Change Simulation.
+Prior to the start of her master’s program last fall, Carole Green was excited to be one of nine University of Washington students selected by faculty and staff from the Center for Health and the Global Environment (CHanGE) and the College of the Environment to participate in the 2021 APRU Student Global Climate Change Simulation.
 “I’ve always been fascinated by the intersection of human health and climate change, which is why I decided to pursue an MPH at UW and have been thrilled to learn from the experts at CHanGE,” shared Carole.

 Although the APRU simulation was specifically focused on climate change, students came from a variety of backgrounds.
 Take Siddharth Sheth, for example.
 A second year graduate student at UW for computer science, his personal interest in climate change fueled an opportunity to participate and build professional growth related to integrating environmentalism into his future work.

 “No one’s really talking about the environmental impacts of the computer science industry, even though data centers rely on electricity to keep us all connected to complex virtual worlds,” explained Siddharth.
 “It might seem like an indirect relationship, but that’s exactly why awareness is key.
 This experience was an engaging way to learn more about clean energy policy, which I want to scale in actionable ways within my field once I graduate this December.”

 Carole and Siddharth were two of the 120 students from 13 universities across 10 countries who virtually attended the APRU Simulation.